 But if you listen carefully to their feedback, they will feel that they are part of your improvement.
 In fact, as mentioned in this article about NPS, a large proportion of detractors (with an NPS score of 0 to 6) will tend to become promoters.

 How?
 Simply because they feel listened to by the company in question.
-This dissatisfaction subsides and the problem is solved.

 Knowing how to listen to and understand negative feedback is not an easy task, and you don’t have to do it just to satisfy the customer, but instead improving the overall customer experience.